5ei74R0/daily_log/src/2021/May/6th.md

         - ARQ (ACK, ~~NAK(~rdt2.1)~~)
         - sequence number
         - time out
-    - rdt3.0 is slow -> next: Protocol pipelining
+    - rdt3.0 is too slow -> next: Protocol pipelining

 ### homework
 - [x] **Visual Computing**
+    - Question.
-    - why should we use the low pass filter in down sampling?
+      why should we use the low pass filter in down sampling?
       -> Nyquist frequency becomes smaller than maximum frequency because of down sampling.
       -> then aliasing occurs & the image transforms by mistake.
       -> we should erase the high frequency in the original image before down sampling.